cilliagustin/flixmix/TESTING.md

 ## Responsiveness
-Here are comparissions of some of the different pages displayed in desktop mode and on mobile (this mas made using the chrome dev tools and setting the screen to a size of an Iphone SE)
+Here are comparissions of some of the different pages displayed in desktop mode and on mobile (this was made using the chrome dev tools and setting the screen to a size of an Iphone SE)

 ### Home Page
 <details>